qcodespp/qcodespp.github.io/_sources/live_plot.rst.txt

 --------------------------
 A quick word about the ``DataSetPP``: Each ``DataSetPP`` consists of a number of ``DataArray`` elements, which hold the stored data for each ``Parameter``.
 What you are *actually* plotting is data from these ``DataArray`` elements.
 When you declare your ``loop``, a summary of the ``DataSetPP`` is printed, showing the ``array_id`` for each ``DataArray`` and its ``shape``.
 You can access the ``DataSetPP`` for a particular loop via ``loop.data_set``, and the individual ``DataArray`` elements via e.g. ``loop.data_set.param1`` or ``loop.data_set.arrays['param1']``.

+This is important to understand for the next bit!

 add
 ---

-The ``add`` method allows the most control over subplots in the live plotting window.
+The ``add`` method allows the most control over subplots.

 .. code-block:: python